-Service Hero is predominantly an online survey where respondents vote directly on www. servicehero.com from January 1- December 31st 2016.
+Service Hero is predominantly an online survey where respondents vote directly on www. servicehero.com from January 1- December 31st 2017.
 Consumers are aware of the survey via online ad banners, phone calls and email shots.
 We adhere to the research protocols of ESOMAR as well as the American Customer Satisfaction Index.
-This year is also the first time we will be reporting our scores and findings in a 100 point scale to further emphasize our adherence to these protocols.
+We report scores and findings in a 100 point scale to further emphasize our adherence to these protocols.
+This year we introduced a change to our reporting by using the single questions, "your overall satisfaction" as the basis for the index instead of using an equally weighted average for all 8 dimensions as Actual satisfaction.